ravendb/docs/docs/consumer/querying/static-indexes/configuring-index-options.markdown

 ## Field options

 After the tokenization and analysis process is complete, the resulting tokens are stored in an index, which is now ready to be search with.
-As we have seen before, only fields in the Map/Reduce projections could be used for searched, and the actual tokens stored for each depends on how the selected Analyzer processed the original text.
+As we have seen before, only fields in the final index projection could be used for searched, and the actual tokens stored for each depends on how the selected Analyzer processed the original text.

 Lucene allows storing the original token text for fields, and RavenDB exposes this feature in the index definition object via `Stores`.